-For these commands to work, the LAN connection NIC must be named "net" and the loopback NIC must be named "loopback".
+For these commands to work, the LAN connection NIC must be named "net" and the loopback NIC must be named "loopback" as shown below.
 If you prefer to leave your current NIC names, then the commands above must be modified accordingly.
+For example, if your network adapters are named "LAN" and "LOOPBACK", the commands required would be: